teodragovic/teodragovic.github.io/source/_posts/2014-02-09-smashing-book-4-pt-1.markdown

 Architecture keeps code organized, scalable and encourages good design.

 Before starting to code, research and choose **appropriate** CSS and JS architecture.
-Also, document reasoning for choosing particular architecture.
+Also, document your reasoning for choosing particular architecture.

 Any kind of architecture is better than having no architecture.